monliver/Travel-Video-Editor-by-Android-Java/README.md

+Video Travel Editor for Instagram by Android, Java

 1. What was the problem?
 In today's fast-paced social media landscape, users crave the ability to share moments that are visually appealing and contextually rich.
 However, editing videos to incorporate location details is tedious and time-consuming.
 This cumbersome